 LGBT History Month gives us an excellent opportunity to recognise the many amazing things that LGBT people and communities have achieved in Scotland and around the world.
 Every year, an amazing range of cultural, educational and arts events are put together across Scotland to celebrate.
 With everything from film screenings and debates to parties and ceilidhs, you’re sure to find something to suit every taste.

-LGBT History Month is celebrated around the world, but the UK is the only country that celebrates it in February.
-Throughout the rest of Europe, the USA and South America, each country has their own special reason for choosing their month.
+LGBT History Month is celebrated around the world and throughout the rest of Europe, the USA and South America, each country has their own special reason for choosing their month.
 For example, the USA celebrates LGBT History Month in October each year, to coincide with their ‘National Coming Out Day’ on 11 October.

-Since then, LGBT rights in Scotland have evolved extensively and we’re proud to say that we’re now one of the most progressive countries in the world.
-Today, Scotland has a buzzing LGBT scene and while you’ll be welcomed pretty much anywhere, we also have a huge range of bars, restaurants and clubs that cater specifically for the LGBT community in most of Scotland’s larger cities.
+Since the repeal of Section 28, LGBT rights in Scotland have evolved extensively and we’re proud to say that we’re now one of the most progressive countries in the world.
+Today, Scotland has a buzzing LGBT scene and while you’ll be welcomed pretty much anywhere, we also have a huge range of bars, restaurants and clubs that cater specifically for the LGBT community in Scotland’s larger cities.

 LGBT History Month has been celebrated since 2005 and has grown steadily since then, increasing its scope and range.
 In 2007, the Scottish Government provided funding to LGBT Youth Scotland in a bid to bring LGBT History Month into the wider community, including into schools and youth groups.
 Since then, LGBT Youth Scotland has delivered the History Month each year, and does an amazing job helping put the programme together.